-Thank goodness, you could always go to the theatre to liven your spirits, but only at risk to your eternal soul.
-The clergy despised the theatre.
+Thank God for the theatre!
+One could always go to the theatre to enliven one's spirit; but only at risk to one's eternal soul.
+The clergy despised the theatre, and were not shy about sharing their opinions.

 The common haunters of the theatres are the lewdest persons in the land, apt for pilfery, forgeries, or any rogueries, the very scum, rascality, and baggage of the people.
 Briefly an unclean generation, a spawn of vipers.
 A play is like a sink in a town, where all the filth doth run.